Installation¶

 Most users will not need this section.

-In very rare cases, ocelote may break due to changes in a dependency library.
+In rare cases, ocelote may break due to changes in a dependency library.
 If this occurs, you can use poetry to install ocelote from known working dependencies.
 This method requires you install poetry in addition to the usual prerequisites.

 To use this method, you should first clone the ocelote repository at the desired release.
-For example, if you have git installed, then you can clone the 1.0.0 release to the current directory using:
+For example, if you have git installed, then you can clone the 1.1.4 release to the current directory using:

-git clone https://code.usgs.gov/ghsc/lhp/ocelote.git --branch 1.0.0
+git clone https://code.usgs.gov/ghsc/lhp/ocelote.git --branch 1.1.4

-Next, use poetry to install ocelote from the poetry.lock
+Next, use poetry to install ocelote from the poetry.lock file:

 poetry install

-file records the dependencies used to test ocelote, so represents a collection of known-working dependencies.
+The poetry.lock file records the dependencies used to test ocelote, so represents a collection of known-working dependencies.